mehmetalisezgin/xm-ui-api-test/README.md

 > These methods can be used to dynamically adjust browser window size during test execution.

+## JSON Schema Validation
+JSON Schema file for response validation is created under: src/test/resources/people_schema.json
+This schema is used to validate the structure of API responses in related test cases.

 ##  Notes

 Configuration such as browser type, base URL, and other common keys are defined in:
 src/main/java/resources/common.properties

+Microsoft Edge could not be executed on the local machine due to company policy restrictions.
+Tests are successfully running on Chrome and Firefox.

 **Step 8 and 9** of the test scenario could not be tested due to limitations or page behavior.
   Details are commented and explained within the relevant test class.